vinayakvsv/tn5_atac_bias_correction/example_output/README.md

 MA0098.3_ETS1.motif.meme.fimo_out.BED6.fimo
 # the cliplen was set to 4.
 ```

-The script that we have provided to mimic this output with any model of your choice is
+The output is below under *Output*

+The version that you can run to generate similar outputs (seqbias correction, footprints, and spline model) is
 ```
 Rscript ./seqbias_atac_orchestra_implement_splines.R \
 <reference FASTA> \